cloudframeworks-springcloud/user-guide-springcloud/README.md

 # <a name="framework-details-component"></a>Framework Details Components

-<a name="components-architecture"></a>Piggymetrics uses Spring Cloud Config、Netflix Eureka、Netflix Hystrix、Netflix Zuul、Netflix Ribbon、Netflix Feign in its infrastructure service，these are also core components of Spring Cloud distributed developemnt.
+<a name="components-architecture"></a>Piggymetrics uses Spring Cloud Config、Netflix Eureka、Netflix Hystrix、Netflix Zuul、Netflix Ribbon、Netflix Feign in its infrastructure service, these are also core components of Spring Cloud distributed development.

 Components architecture is shown below：